07799 890635

 Is having an all women club legal?

 Yes.
-Centa Co Circle autistic women-only service is in accordance with the Equality Act 2010, where single-sex provision is permitted as a proportionate means of achieving legitimate aims, including emotional safety, wellbeing, and meaningful social inclusion for autistic women
+Centa Co Circle autistic women-only service is in accordance with the Equality Act 2010, where single-sex provision is permitted as a proportionate means of achieving legitimate aims, including emotional safety, wellbeing, and meaningful social inclusion for autistic women.

 A women-only club for autistic women is lawful in the UK because: